DanThomp507/Restaurant-Ratings-Project/README.md

 inspection history
 + A map page that locates all the restaurants in the API and allows the user to access certain information
-+ A function that only displays the most recent inspection and renders it
++ A function that only displays the most recent inspection
 + A button underneath the most recent inspection result that allows the user to access the complete inspection history